Arman Manookian: Career

 While serving in the United States Marine Corps he was assigned as a clerk to the author and historian, Major Edwin North McClellan.
 While in the Marines, Manookian had supplied illustrations for Leatherneck Magazine, and produced about 75 ink drawings for McClellan's history of the United States Marine Corps, which was never published.
 These drawings are now in the collection of the Honolulu Museum of Art.

 In 1927, Manookian was honorably discharged from the Marine Corps, but remained in Hawaii.
 He worked for the Honolulu Star-Bulletin and for Paradise of the Pacific.

 Manookian's artwork was best known for its romantic and idealized illustrations and paintings of Hawaiian landscapes, and of ancient Hawaiian culture.
 His portraits often featured a focus on overtly masculine bodies.
-Manookian's last known artwork made was a three panel mural of flamingos for a private residency in Halekou Heights in Kaneohe, Hawaii.
+Manookian's last known artwork made was a three panel mural of flamingos for a private residency in Halekou Heights in Kāneʻohe, Hawaii.

 The Bishop Museum and the Honolulu Museum of Art are among the public collections holding works by Manookian.
 According to the State of Hawaii's House of Representatives, he is "known as Hawaii's Van Gogh".
-Only thirty-one of his oil paintings are known to exist, as of 2011.
+Only thirty-one of his oil paintings are known to exist as of 2011.